Troubleshoot using the What If tool in Conditional Access

-Conditional access is a capability of Azure Active Directory (Azure AD) that enables you to control how authorized users access your cloud apps.
-How do you know what to expect form the conditional access policies in your environment?
-To answer this question, you can use the conditional access what if tool.
+Conditional Access is a capability of Azure Active Directory (Azure AD) that enables you to control how authorized users access your cloud apps.
+How do you know what to expect from the Conditional Access policies in your environment?
+To answer this question, you can use the Conditional Access What If tool.

 What it is

-The what if tools also provides a way to quickly determine the policies that apply to a specific user.
+The What If tool provides a way to quickly determine the policies that apply to a specific user.
 You can use the information, for example, if you need to troubleshoot an issue.

 How it works

 In the Conditional Access What If tool, you first need to configure the settings of the sign-in scenario you want to simulate.
 These settings include:

 - The cloud apps the user would attempt to access

 - The conditions under which access to the configures cloud apps is performed

 As a next step, you can initiate a simulation run that evaluates your settings.
 Only policies that are enabled are part of an evaluation run.